b4bysw0rld/ST-CCReasoningProfile/README.md

 - **Max Reasoning Tokens**: Hard limit on reasoning generation (prevents continuing into full response)
   - Recommended: 300-500 tokens
   - This stops generation after thinking is complete

+- **Stop Instruction**: Customizable instruction that tells the model to stop after reasoning
+  - Default: "After providing your thinking in <think> tags, STOP IMMEDIATELY.
+Do not continue with a character response."
+  - Copy this instruction and add it to your Reasoning Profile's preset system prompt
+  - Customize it for different COT styles (short/long) or models

 ### Behavior Options